Donations to the Collection

 The Nanaimo Museum collects artifacts that can tell a significant story about people in Nanaimo, their cultures, history and lifestyles.
 We must be selective about adding to the collection due to storage constraints and want to ensure that everything we collect is of high quality and fits within our mandate.
 All artifacts that come into the collection must be in good condition and be appropriate for the museum to care for and store.

-To discuss a possible donation, please contact Aimee Greenaway, Interpretation Curator at email@example.com or 250 753-1821.
+To discuss a possible donation, please contact Aimee Greenaway, Curator at firstname.lastname@example.org or 250 753-1821.
 Please be prepared to forward photos of the objects to the museum and provide information about its history, strong connection to Nanaimo and any past owners.
 Please do not bring objects to the museum.

 May I drop off my objects off at the museum?

 Unfortunately we cannot accept any objects that are dropped off at the museum.
 All potential acquisitions must go through an extensive research and verification process while we consult our collections policy to see if it fits with our collection.
 Temporarily storing objects creates issues regarding ownership and insurance coverage.
 Photographs of the objects usually provide enough information so that we don’t need to store them here while awaiting a decision.

 Does the museum issue tax receipts for objects?

 The Nanaimo Museum is a registered charity with the Canada Revenue Agency and is authorized to issues receipts for income tax purposes.
 Artifacts worth $1,000 or more are required to be appraised by a qualified appraiser.
 High-value artifacts may require multiple appraisals.
 The cost of appraisals is the responsibility of the donor.

 My object has been in my parents’ garage in Nanaimo for the last 30 years.
 Is this enough of a Nanaimo story?